-This map identifies the proportion of households which were renting their accommodation at the 2018 census.
+This map identifies the proportion of households which were renting their accommodation at the 2018 census based on Census 2018 data from Statistics New Zealand.
 The map highlights that the majority of households in and around the town centre and Ōamaru North reside in rental accommodation.